 Even if you don't pursue a career in web design, you'll need to know enough about CSS to apply the correct classes to your code to integrate a designer's CSS.
 You'll also need to know how to make small changes to CSS as required by your project.
 This is why it's so important for both web developers and designers to understand CSS basics.

 Additionally, you might want to create a website that looks nice without spending a lot of time designing the user interface.
 In that instance, front-end frameworks are very useful.
-In this lesson we'll learn what a front-end framework is, how they work, and we'll begin familiarizing ourselves with one of the most popular front-end frameworks, Bootstrap.
+In this lesson we'll learn what a front-end framework is, how they work, and we'll begin familiarizing ourselves with Bootstrap, one of the most popular front-end frameworks for design.